25 years ago, ‘Waterworld’ forever changed how we think about hits and flops

 The idea for what became Waterworld was conceived in 1986 when schlock-jockey Roger Corman’s production company sought to produce a Mad Max ripoff in its own eminently imitable style.
 Aspiring young director Peter Rader had a chance to pitch on the project, and decided to distinguish his film from the burgeoning pack of Mad Max ripoffs by setting it on water.
 Corman’s crew laughed Rader out of the building—why, a film like that would require a budget of at least $5 million!—but he wrote the screenplay anyway.

 It was a sci-fi epic with a sociopolitical undercurrent.
-The film would be set in the year 2500, long after global warming had melted the polar ice caps, turning the whole planet into some kind of Aquaworld, where dry land is but a myth sold by dirt merchants.
-A mysterious young girl has what may be a map to that mythical dry land tattooed on her back, so a mutated fish-man must guard her from a floating fleet of sea-bikers.
+The film would be set in the year 2500, long after global warming had melted the polar ice caps, turning the whole planet into some kind of… Aquaworld, where dry land is but a myth sold by dirt merchants.
+A mysterious young girl has what may be a map to that mythical dry land tattooed on her back, and a mutated fish-man must guard her from a floating fleet of sea-bikers.
 High-seas adventure ensues.

 Rader sold his screenplay in 1989, at which point it bounced around Hollywood for a few years until Robin Hood: Prince of Thieves duo Kevin Costner and director Kevin Reynolds separately expressed interest.
 The two creatives, who had a major falling out during post-production on Prince of Thieves, begrudgingly agreed to re-team, and rounded out their film with the extremely 1995 casting of Basic Instinct‘s Jeanne Tripplehorn, a Speed-resurgent Dennis Hopper, and future Napoleon Dynamite costar Tina Majorino.